Overinterpretation reveals image classification model pathologies: Additional Results on CIFAR-10

-In Table~\ref{tab:metrics-without-data-augmentation}, we present results akin to those in Section~\ref{sec:results-new-classifiers} and Table~\ref{tab:metrics}, but where the models here are trained on 5\% pixel-subsets are trained with data augmentation.
-We find that training without data augmentation slightly improves accuracy when training models on 5\% pixel-subsets.
+Table~\ref{tab:metrics-with-data-augmentation} presents results similar to those in Section~\ref{sec:results-new-classifiers} and Table~\ref{tab:metrics}, but where models are trained on 5\% pixel-subsets with data augmentation (as described in Section~\ref{sec:supp-model-training}).
+We find training without data augmentation slightly improves accuracy when training classifiers on 5\% pixel-subsets of CIFAR-10.